 By Sam Kumar

 Same Day Results: We currently have a system that allows for absentee ballots (you can request an absentee ballot for just one election, for all elections during a single election year, or you can request to become a permanent absentee voter), early voting (for 14 days) and election day voting.
 There are both ample time and options for anyone wanting to vote, to vote.
-If your ballot is not received by 7pm on election day, you ballot should not count.
-Votes trickling in for over a week after election day, with the lead changing several times during those nine days, does not engender confidence in the election process.
+If your ballot is not received by 7 pm on election day, your ballot should not count.
+Votes trickling in for over a week after election day, with the lead changing several times during those nine days, do not engender confidence in the election process.

 One final point: To argue that asking for an ID is racist is pure nonsense.
 Simple activities like buying tobacco/alcohol, cashing a check, getting a COVID vaccine, all require a valid picture ID.
 Are all those activities an expression of racism?
 If our founding fathers shed their blood to gain us the right to vote, and our young men die in overseas wars to preserve that right, the least we can do is to get off our rear ends and get a picture ID to exercise that right.